 This command directs your dog to walk beside you and not to rush ahead.
 This is especially important if you encounter other dogs or people while out and about.

-Instead of wrestling with your dog to get something out of his mouth (errant chicken bone perhaps?), teach him to drop into your hand instead.
-This also helps when you play fetch and he’s a little reluctant to give up the ball.
+Instead of wrestling with your dog to get something out of his or her mouth (errant chicken bone perhaps?), teach them to drop into your hand instead.
+This also helps when you play fetch and he or she is a little reluctant to give up the ball.

 Useful both for getting off furniture and not leaping on people, the “off” command can be necessary when your dog gets overexcited.

-Train your dog to keep obeying a command until you tell him to stop.
-If you don’t train your dog that you will release him from a “stay” command, he won’t know how long to obey before he can go.
+Train your dog to keep obeying a command until you tell them to stop.
+If you don’t train your dog that you will release him or her from a “stay” command, they won’t know how long to obey before he or she can go.
 Some people use the command “okay” or “take a break” for this.